 To better understand cross-site scripting, let’s examine some common examples of how these attacks can be carried out:

-- Example 2: Stored XSS: An online forum allows users to post comments.
+2. Stored XSS: An online forum that allows users to post comments.
 One user submits a comment containing a script that, when viewed by other users, executes and redirects them to a malicious website.

-- Example 3: DOM-based XSS: A web application allows users to customize their profile page using JavaScript.
+3. DOM-based XSS: A web application that allows users to customize their profile page using JavaScript.
 When executed on the profile page, an attacker crafts a script that steals the user’s session cookie, enabling the attacker to impersonate the user.

 How to Prevent Cross-Site Scripting